unrealwork/axibase-collector/jobs/docker.md

 Launch an Axibase Collector container and configure multiple Docker jobs each using a different HTTP pool with SSL encryption and certificate keys for accessing Docker engine API remotely.

 Docker remote job example: [docker-remote-job.xml](docker-remote-job.xml)

+## Validation

+Login into ATSD UI and verify that the Docker host is displayed on Entities: Docker Hosts page.

 ## Testing